awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 Each AWS Region contains multiple distinct locations called Availability Zones, or AZs\.
 Each Availability Zone is engineered to be isolated from failures in other Availability Zones\.
 Each is engineered to provide inexpensive, low\-latency network connectivity to other Availability Zones in the same AWS Region\.
 By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location\.
 For more information, see [Regions, Availability Zones, and Local Zones](Concepts.RegionsAndAvailabilityZones.md)\.

 You can run your DB instance in several Availability Zones, an option called a Multi\-AZ deployment\.
-When you choose this option, Amazon automatically provisions and maintains a secondary standby DB instance in a different Availability Zone\.
-Your primary DB instance is synchronously replicated across Availability Zones to the secondary instance\.
+When you choose this option, Amazon automatically provisions and maintains one or more secondary standby DB instances in a different Availability Zone\.
+Your primary DB instance is replicated across Availability Zones to each secondary DB instance\.
 This approach helps provide data redundancy and failover support, eliminate I/O freezes, and minimize latency spikes during system backups\.
+In a Multi\-AZ DB clusters deployment, the secondary DB instances can also serve read traffic\.
 For more information, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.

 ## Security<a name="Welcome.Concepts.SecurityGroups"></a>